 Buyers should look for the following when appointing a Buyer’s Agent to represent them in a purchase transaction.

-At least five (5) years property experience, buying property in the local Brisbane real estate market.
-A Buyer’s Agent who is unfamiliar with the local area will not be the best choice for buyers.
+At least eight (8) years property experience, buying property in the local Brisbane real estate market.
+This is typically a sufficient amount of time for the Buyer’s Agent to have seen a complete property cycle.
+A Buyer’s Agent who is unfamiliar with the local area or a newbie to property will not be the best choice if you want a great result.

 The Buyer’s Agent should live locally in the Brisbane area.
-Let’s be honest, nothing beats local knowledge from a local themselves.
+Nothing beats local knowledge from a local themselves.
+Out of area Buyer’s Agents don’t have local intimate on the ground knowledge which can be helpful to buyers.

 The Buyer’s Agent should have prior experience working in the real estate industry.
 Ideally, the Buyer’s Agent will have previously worked as a selling agent so they understand and can relate to how selling agents operate.
 Being able to “work-in” with selling agents is a must when it comes to representing buyers in property purchases because this is how a Buyer’s Agent can put their client in a strong position when negotiating a purchase.